Vaulth/docs/get-started/get-vaulth-stamp-voucher.md

 ---
-description: In this page you will know how to get your vaulth stamp voucher to be able to create your stamp
+description: In this page you will know how to get your vaulth stamp voucher to be able to create your stamp.
 ---

 # Get my stamp voucher